edwardsp/qq/README.md

 # Pre-requisites

-You will need a OpenAI model deployed on Azure.
-Follow instructions [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).
+You will need access to an Open AI chat completion model.
+Currently, the models supported are:

+* gpt-3.5-turbo
+* gpt-4
+* gpt-3.5-turbo-16k
+* gpt-4-32k

+The model can be from either OpenAI or Azure OpenAI.
+For instructions on deploying a model to Azure OpenAI, see [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).

 # Setup